 Mwaluganje Elephant Sanctuary (MES) is a community-owned elephant park, a conservation area for elephants and Encephalartos cycads in Kwale.
 It is located 45 km southwest of Mombasa and is adjacent to the Shimba Hills National Reserve.
 It is an example of ecotourism, as well as community-based-conservation efforts, both of which are very recent trends in conservation management.
 In this community-based program, the local people have leased their privately-owned property to a community-based trust.
 The trust manages the sanctuary for the conservation and preservation of the elephants.

-5. Orphanages/Safari Walk
+5. Orphanages/Safari walks in Kenya

 a.
 Nairobi Animal Orphanage